 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new MINI Clubman, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new MINI Clubman, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New in 2017?

 The 2017 Mini Cooper Clubman is pretty similar to the 2016 model year, which was significantly different from the 2014 model year.
 The main improvement for the 2017 model year is that it can now be paired with all-wheel-drive, which is called All4 driving by Mini.
 Drivers can also opt to upgrade to a 9-inch display, which is now available to be a touchscreen.

 Similar to the prior model year, the 2017 Mini Cooper Clubman has three different trim levels to choose from.
 Each of the trims can be coupled wit the All4 driving system, which provides additional safety and control.
 Overall, the three trims are pretty similar and are mostly differentiated by the different engine options.
 However, there are some additional packages that come with the higher trim levels.